We are a thriving community of children, parents and teachers working individually and together to:

 - No shoes with laces, please;

-- For cold weather, we recommend one-piece overall, balaklava-type hat and shoes easy to put on with velcro/ or no fastenings
+- For cold weather, we recommend one-piece overall, balaklava-type hat and boots easy to put on with velcro/or no fastenings

-Cooperation between home and school is very important, please, help your child to learn to dress up independently at home.
+Cooperation between home and school is very important, please, support your child in dressing up independently at home.

-Warm lunches and afternoon snacks come from the Fazer kitchen of International School of Helsinki.
+Warm lunches and afternoon snacks are prepared on site.
 Water is served with lunch.
 We use organic milk at afternoon snack.
 Please, inform us of any dietary restrictions and allergies.
 Menu is posted every week to our notice board.

-We encourage children to taste a variety of food.
+We encourage children to taste a variety of food and children are expected to be able to feed themselves independetly.

 Resting time/nap (toddlers)